- Adding a Google Business Profile[3] virtual tour takes under 10 minutes once the tour is published.

 - 10 minutes.

-If you don't have the tour yet, you can publish one from a single photo in about two minutes.
+If you don't have the tour yet, you can publish one from a short video in about two minutes.
 Start your tour →

 The 4-step setup